ForTheGold/text-classifier-amazon-dataset/README-final.md

 I plan to use a bag of words model with a Naive Bayes classifier for starters in order to classify the texts.
 We will see what kind of accuracy we can get with that type of model.
 We are going to scrape some data about fake meat products to classify as either positive or negative.

-### Week 2
+### Week 2 - Update on Progress
-We conintued to clean and organize the data set to finalize the machine learning process.
-We also started working on the two dashboards we plan to create.
-One will show the static information regarding the correlation between months/years and ratings.
-We also will have an interactive site that will allow a user to input review words to populate the anticipated positive or negative rating.
-We also have started working on the graphics of the dashboard and the powerpoint slides.
+We continued to clean and organize the data set to finalize the machine learning process and database.
+We also started working on the dashboards and website we plan to create.
+Using Tableau, graphs will display static information regarding the correlation between months/years and ratings.
+We also are creating an interactive site that will allow a user to input review words, which will populate the predicted positive or negative rating.
+This site will be available through Heroku.
+Finally, work has begun on the slide deck for the final presentation.

+## Dashboard
+We have identified possible graphs to reflect our information, such as a line graph and/or a heat map.
+This is still a work in progress; we plan to use Tableau.

+## Presentation
+A copy of the draft slides has been uploaded to our repository.

+### Progress
+Our team meets at least three times per week and touches base regularly.
+We have found a productive cadence around roles and responsibilities and are continuing to make progress toward the final product.